 - A month long backpacking trip across Southeast Asia spending $6,000 would cost $180

 Those numbers are not life changing, but they are real, and they typically buy nothing in return.
-Swapping a 3% fee card for the Platinum, or another no fee card, may keep that money working for you.
+Swapping a 3% fee card for the Platinum, or another card on our roundup of credit cards with no foreign transaction fees, may keep that money working for you.

 Why Amex Platinum Cardholders Get No Foreign Transaction Fee